The tourism legacy of the Olympic Games

 "If the [British] government had simply provided incentives to encourage that development, then you would have would have gotten much more authentic and organic and deep economic development in that area then anything that you might have gotten from the Olympic construction," says economist Zimbalist.

-London's ArcelorMittral Orbit tower -- a piece of public art that doubles up as a slide and viewing platform.
+London's ArcelorMittal Orbit tower -- a piece of public art that doubles up as a slide and viewing platform.

-Courtesy London Legacy Development Corporation
+Courtesy The London Legacy Development Corporation

 Londoner Julian Cheyne used to live in a housing estate called Clays Lane, knocked down in 2007 to make way for the Olympic Park.
 Cheyne is the co-founder of a site called GamesMonitor, that views the Olympic project through a critical lens.

-Note: Editor's note: This article has been amended to reflect that the estimated cost of Sochi's Olympic Games is $50 billion, not million and visitor numbers in Piedmont were 3.3 million in 2006, not 2016.